Deathspell Omega: History

-In the same interview with Göransson, without naming any of their members directly, the band also confirmed suspicions of an ideological rift within the band, noting, "A minority of the collective's contributors – shall we say, parts of the second circle – who've been invited to partake because of their incredible talents as musicians are involved with earthly politics, but stand on completely opposite ends of the political spectrum and are therefore irreconcilable political foes."
-However, they noted that the music and lyrics were authored by the "French core of the collective".
-This clarification was made in the wake of backlash against Deathspell Omega due to their long time collaboration with Mikko Aspa who has long been accused of having connections and links with various NSBM and RAC acts from both the Finnish and other scenes.
+Without naming any of their members directly, the band also claimed there was an ideological rift within the band, noting: "A minority of the collective's contributors – shall we say, parts of the second circle – who've been invited to partake because of their incredible talents as musicians are involved with earthly politics, but stand on completely opposite ends of the political spectrum and are therefore irreconcilable political foes.
+Were it not for dialogue on the grounds of transgressive art, they'd be shooting each other.
+That tension is what interests us."
+They also state that the music and lyrics were authored by the "French core of the collective".
+This clarification was made in the wake of backlash against Deathspell Omega due to their longtime collaboration with Finnish musician Mikko Aspa, who has released National Socialist black metal music under the solo project Clandestine Blaze and has ties to RAC acts.